creativenucleus/rpi-public/pimoroni-presto/calendar/README.md

 ## Issues

-- No icons on buttons
-- Events need to be sorted by time in day view
+- Events with timezones timestamps are ignored
 - Events that run over multiple days should do so
-- Left/right in day view across month boundaries is iffy
 - Should have a 'return to today'
 - In month view, at 00:00, the day should update
 - Should have a button / auto-refresh calendar
-- Interruptable web request for calendar?
+- Interruptable web request for calendar sync?
 - Occasionally, NTP Time sync will fail.
+- Maybe VIEW_YEAR, VIEW_MONTH, VIEW_DAY should be collapsed into a Date object